 We can’t overstate the convenience of having wireless PlayStation 4 controllers, but you must sync them to your system to use them.
 For PS4 or PS4 Pro owners, syncing your controllers shouldn’t be an issue, but we’re here to clear up any confusion.

 Should you want to ditch your console, we’ve also put together a guide for connecting your PS4 controller to your PC.

-Get a USB cable
+Get a USB to Micro-B cable

 Fire up the PS4

-You’ll be able to tell the controller is working because the LED light bar on the top of the controller will turn blue (or another color, if it isn’t the first controller connected — red for Player 2, green for Player 3, and pink for Player 4).
-That cable will also charge your controller, with the light turning yellow when the controller is charging but not turned on.
+You’ll be able to tell the controller is working because the LED light bar on the top of the controller will turn blue (or another color, if it isn’t the first controller connected — red for player 2, green for player 3, and pink for player 4).
+That cable will also recharge your controller, with the light turning yellow when the controller is charging but not turned on.

 Make sure the controller is charged